Two reasons why.

 1973.
 It’s winter and it’s cold.
 I’m seven.
 I’ve just flown from Jamaica to join my parents in the United States for the year it’ll take for my father to complete his MBA at the University of New Haven.
 (We never return.)

+They retreat to a nearby pharmacy with a payphone.
+After a year, my father has already acquired some bitter experience with race in the United States.
+He asks my mother to call the landlord, but not to say that they already stopped at the Whitney Avenue address.
+The landlord confirms that the apartment is available.
+My mother says they’ll be by in 10 minutes.
 This time, a big, burly man opens the door.
 His tone is hostile: What do you want?
 My father says they’re there to look at the 2-bedroom.
 We just rented it to an engineer from the phone company.
 I am the engineer from the phone company, my father says.
 The man slams the door shut.

 A few summers later, my mother takes a 6-week summer course in psychology at Southern Connecticut State College.
 The professor, a White woman, returns student papers near the end of class.
 In large red letters between two red lines drawn diagonally across her paper my mother reads: PLAGIARIZED.
 She approaches the professor at the end of class, befuddled.
 You didn’t write this, the woman says.
 I’ve never had a Black student who could write like this.
 Mom’s voice shakes in the retelling.